LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-many.rst

    private final List<Event> events = new ArrayList<>();

 The ``events`` field will be initialized when an ``EventCategory`` object is created.
-It is final to ensure that the collection isn't deleted or replaced.
-Since it is final, only a getter is needed.
+It is marked ``final`` to ensure that the collection isn't deleted or replaced.
+Since it is final, only a getter is needed; add one near the bottom of the class.

 .. admonition:: Note

-   Recall that when a collection is marked ``final`` its *contents* are allowed to change, but collection object itself may not be changed.
+   Recall that when a collection is marked ``final`` its *contents* are allowed to change, but the collection object itself may not be changed.
+In other words, we may add or remove items from the ``events`` list, but we may not reassign the value of ``events``.

 To establish a persistent relationship, we use the ``@OneToMany`` annotation on ``events``.
 This annotation requires a parameter to let Hibernate know *how* to determine which events belong to a given category object.